 For an example of how timestamps are useful, consider the homepage for the Fossil website itself:

 The bold component of that URL is a check-in name.
-To see what the Fossil website looked like on January 1, 2009, one has merely to change the URL to the following:
+To see the stored content of the Fossil website repository as of January 1, 2009, one has merely to change the URL to the following:

 A check-in name can also take the form of a tag or branch name followed by a colon and then a timestamp.
 The combination means to take the most recent check-in with the given tag or branch which is not more recent than the timestamp.
 So, for example: